AMRI-Lab/IMJENSE/README.md

           └── lesion_slice.h5             # The lesion data
 ```
 ## 3. Usage
-You can run "run_demo.py" to test the performance of IMJENSE
+You can run "run_demo.py" to test the performance of IMJENSE and run "run_demo_hash.py" to test the performance of IMJENSE with hash encoding